primalmotion/battctl/README.md

 - setting the current charge threshold values
 - monitor AC status through udev to apply one the the 2 charging profiles

+The thresholds for both profiles (mobile or docked) can be individually configured.
+Each profile comes with a delay, that allows to define how long to wait before switching after the AC event.

+For instance, if the docked delay is 24h and the mobile delay is 30m, this means that 24h hours after docking, the thresholds will be updated to their docked values.
+If you unplug the AC for less than 30m, the thresholds will stay at their docked values.
+After 30 minutes, the thresholds will be restored to their mobile value.
+If you plug the AC back, it will take 24h again to switch to the docked values.

 > This require your battery thresolds to be exposed in user-space.
 > This progam assumes you have following paths accessible:
 >